 We won't disclose your email address to third parties, but we may use it to update you with information about our services.

-MBIE will then promptly contact you to try to resolve the dispute with you.
-If, following this, the dispute is still not resolved to your satisfaction, you may take such action as you consider appropriate, such as making a complaint to the Ombudsman or commencing legal proceedings.
+If the matter has still not been resolved to your satisfaction, you may wish to take further action, such as making a complaint to the Ombudsman or commencing legal proceedings.

 Invalidity or unenforceability